 - Our Pick: Furminator Long Hair Cat Deshedding Tool

 You’ll need something a little tougher than the traditional brush and comb for cats that shed heavily.
-Deshedding tools are designed specifically to reach down into the cat’s undercoat and remove as much loose hair as possible.
-This essential grooming tool helps cut down on the amount of hair in your home while keeping your cat free from uncomfortable mats.
+Deshedding tools are designed to reach down into the cat’s undercoat and remove as much loose hair as possible.
+They can reduce the amount of hair in your home while keeping your cat free from uncomfortable mats.

 The Furminator Long Hair Cat Deshedding Tool is sturdy, comfortable to hold, and won’t harm your cat’s skin when used as directed.
-It features a handy “Furjector” function for easy cleaning as well.
-This tool removes excess hair without requiring a lot of pressure and is typically well-tolerated by cats, based on user reviews.
+It features a handy “Furjector” function for easy cleaning.
+The Furminator removes excess hair without requiring a lot of pressure and is typically well-tolerated by cats, based on user reviews.

 10. Grooming Gloves